jabruniessner/GeoV/README.md

 https://github.com/cnr-isti-vclab/PyMeshLab

-polyscope was developed by Nick Sharp and others and pymeshlab was developes by The Visual computing lab- ISTI - CNR
+polyscope was developed by Nick Sharp and others and pymeshlab was developed by The Visual computing lab- ISTI - CNR

 Many thanks for the great work the developers have done and providing these tools as Open Source for everyone to use